nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### `TAG`
 * Represents the `module`'s tag component.
+* Tag names should not be more than 30 characters.

 #### `YEAR`
 * Represents Academic Year of the module that is being taken.